SoaringCats/LibraryEnforce/README.md

 ---------------
 Library Enforce is a Bukkit plugin that helps to make your server as quiet as a library by telling users who are spammy to kindly shut up through a warning system.

-If you want to contribute to Cature The Flag, submit a pull request and your code may get included in the plugin.
+If you want to contribute to Library Enforce, submit a pull request and your code may get included in the plugin.
 If you find any bugs please report them to the <a href="http://dev.nekotech.tk">bug tracker</a>.

 ---